Ardestan

+Ardestan (اردستان) is a city in the Central District of Ardestan County, Isfahan province, Iran, serving as capital of both the county and the district.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 14,698 in 4,077 households.
+The following census in 2011 counted 15,701 people in 4,680 households.
+The 2016 census measured the population of the city as 15,744 people in 5,093 households.

+Overview

 Ardestan is located at the southern foothills of the Karkas mountain chain and is 110 km northeast of Isfahan.
-It is believed the city has been founded in Sassanian times and was strongly fortified in the 10th century.
+It is believed the city was founded in Sassanian times and was strongly fortified in the 10th century.
 A Seljuk-era mosque, a bazaar, several ab anbars, and historical houses of the old town are among the tourist attractions of Ardestan.
 Mulberry, pomegranate and a special kind of fig are the main orchard products of the town.

-It has been said that the birthplace of Hassan Modarres.
+It has been said that Ardestan was the birthplace of Hassan Modarres.